GjjvdBurg/PyGenSVM/docs/cls_gensvm.rst

                   'linear', 'poly', 'rbf', or 'sigmoid'.
    :type kernel: string, optional (default='linear')
    :param gamma: Kernel parameter for the rbf, poly, and sigmoid kernel.
 If gamma is
                  'auto' then 1/n_features will be used.
+See `Kernels in GenSVM
+                 <gensvm_kernels_>`_ for the exact implementation of the kernels.
    :type gamma: float, optional (default='auto')
-   :param coef: Kernel parameter for the poly and sigmoid kernel
+   :param coef: Kernel parameter for the poly and sigmoid kernel.
+See `Kernels in
+                GenSVM <gensvm_kernels_>`_ for the exact implementation of the kernels.
    :type coef: float, optional (default=0.0)
-   :param degree: Kernel parameter for the poly kernel
+   :param degree: Kernel parameter for the poly kernel.
+See `Kernels in GenSVM
+                  <gensvm_kernels_>`_ for the exact implementation of the kernels.
    :type degree: float, optional (default=2.0)
-   :param kernel_eigen_cutoff: Cutoff point for the reduced eigendecomposition used with
+   :param kernel_eigen_cutoff: Cutoff point for the reduced eigendecomposition used with nonlinear
-                               kernel-GenSVM.
+                               GenSVM.
 Eigenvectors for which the ratio between their corresponding eigenvalue and the largest eigenvalue is smaller than the cutoff will be dropped.
    :type kernel_eigen_cutoff: float, optional (default=1e-8)
    :param verbose: Enable verbose output
    :type verbose: int, (default=0)